ivan-a-souza/di-centos-python-flask/README.md

 # di-centos-python3-flask
-Docker Image for Python 3.7.1 with Flask 1.0.2
+Docker Image with CentOS 7, Python 3.7.1 and Flask 1.0.2